Yueeeeeeee/MetaEvent/README.md

 ## Citing

-Please consider citing the following papers if you use our methods in your research:
+Please consider citing the following paper if you use our methods in your research:
 ```
 @inproceedings{yue2023zero,
   title={Zero-and Few-Shot Event Detection via Prompt-Based Meta Learning},